amitojsingh366/veroscribe-project/README.md

 - An admin schedule workspace with physician switching, search, status tabs, route-driven booking detail panels, booking status actions, rescheduling, and dynamic summary cards.
+- A responsive patient and admin UI designed for both desktop and mobile review.
 - A Hono API for physicians, availability, bookings, booking detail, and booking updates.
 - A Drizzle/Postgres data model with seeded physicians, May 2026 availability